Prestigious Hotels of Old Quebec: Fairmont, Inns, and Exceptional Stays

 Auberge du Trésor

-Facing Notre-Dame-de-Québec Basilica, Auberge du Trésor offers an incomparable location in the heart of Old Quebec.
-Its rooms overlook Place d'Armes, a few steps from the Château Frontenac.
+Facing the Notre-Dame-de-Québec Basilica, Auberge du Trésor offers an unbeatable location right in the heart of Old Québec.
+Its rooms overlook Place d'Armes, just steps from Château Frontenac.

 Contemporary design in a historic setting

-A new generation of boutique hotels has moved into Old Quebec and Saint-Roch, combining contemporary design with a sense of place.
+A new generation of boutique hotels has taken over Old Québec and Saint-Roch, combining contemporary design and a sense of place.

-In the wake of the urban renewal of Saint-Roch and the revitalization of the Old Port, several new-generation boutique hotels have opened their doors in Quebec City.
-Their approach: celebrate the history of the place while offering assertive contemporary design, lively common spaces, and attentive service that moves away from the codes of traditional grand hotels.
+Following the urban renewal of Saint-Roch and the revitalization of the Old Port, several new-generation boutique hotels have opened their doors in Québec.
+Their approach: celebrate the history of the place while offering a bold contemporary design, lively common areas, and attentive service that breaks away from the codes of traditional large hotels.

 Heritage

-In the heart of Upper Town, Manoir Victoria combines the charm of old stone walls with the comfort of a contemporary four-star hotel.
+In the heart of Haute-Ville, Manoir Victoria combines the charm of old stone walls with the comfort of a contemporary four-star hotel.
 Its heated indoor pool is welcome in winter.

 Protocol for an ideal day in Old Quebec

-From morning espresso to evening digestif, here's how to experience a day of grand luxury in Old Quebec.
+From morning espresso to evening digestif, here’s how to live a day of great luxury in Old Quebec.

 8:00 AM

-The day begins at Carrera Café in Petit-Champlain.
-Grand Prix Espresso or oat milk latte, accompanied by a platter of organic Charlevoix charcuterie.
+The day starts at Carrera Café in Petit-Champlain.
+Grand Prix espresso or oat milk latte, accompanied by a board of organic charcuterie from Charlevoix.
 The fuel for great days.

 10:00 AM

 Visit the ramparts, the Citadel, and the Museum of Civilization.
-Old Quebec reveals its secrets on foot, when tourists are still asleep.
+Old Quebec reveals its secrets on foot, at a time when tourists are still sleeping.
 Guides from the National Battlefields Commission offer exclusive tours.

 12:30 PM

-Lunch at Auberge Saint-Antoine or Il Matto for a gourmet break worthy of the setting.
-The lunch menus at top establishments are often cheaper than dinner while being just as refined.
+Lunch at Auberge Saint-Antoine or Il Matto for a gastronomic break worthy of the setting.
+The lunch menus at top addresses are often cheaper than dinners while being just as refined.

 7:00 PM

-In the evening, Old Quebec's great tables light up.
-Restaurant Laurie Raphaël, Table Initiale, or Restaurant Sam at Château Frontenac: gastronomic experiences among the best in Canada.
+In the evening, the grand tables of Old Quebec light up.
+Restaurant Laurie Raphaël, Table Initiale, or Restaurant Sam at Château Frontenac: some of the best gastronomic experiences in Canada.

-After a night at the Château Frontenac or Auberge Saint-Antoine, the best way to start the day is to walk down to Petit-Champlain and sit at the counter of Carrera Café.
+After a night at Château Frontenac or Auberge Saint-Antoine, the best way to start the day is to walk down to Petit-Champlain and settle at the counter of Carrera Café.
 A double ristretto espresso, tight as a finish line, with a piece of bread from Boulangerie Borderon et Fils.
-This is the breakfast for people who know that true wealth is found in small, perfect pleasures, not in $45 room service.
+This is the breakfast for those who know that true wealth lies in perfect little pleasures, not in $45 room service.

-Your hotel offers a prestige bed.
-Carrera Café offers the best coffee in Old Quebec.
-Together, they form the perfect duo for a Quebec stay that exceeds expectations.
+Your hotel offers you a prestigious bed.
+Carrera Café offers you the best coffee in Old Quebec.
+Together, they form the perfect duo for a stay in Quebec that exceeds expectations.

 View the menu Our address